lkanapka/bios611-project1/README.md

     > docker run -v `pwd`:/home/rstudio -p 8787:8787\
       -e PASSWORD=analysis -t project1-env

 Then connect to the machine on port 8787.
+The username for r-studio is "rstudio" and the password is "analysis".

 ### Make

-To build figures in this project, such as the ones shown above, enter the following in the terminal:
+To build figures in this project, such as the ones shown above, enter the following in the terminal inside r-studio:

     > make figures/storm_count.png

 To build the final report:

     > make report.pdf

+## Shiny

+To start the shiny dashboard, first build the docker environment as described above.
+Then run the following code in bash:

+    > source aliases.sh
+    > start_shiny storms_shiny 8788

+If you want to run shiny on a port other than 8788, change the number to the desired port in the line above.

 Proposal
 --------